bakdata/kpops/docs/docs/user/references/cli-commands.md

 ## `kpops generate`

-Enriches pipelines steps with defaults.
-The output is used as input for the deploy/destroy/... commands.
+Enrich pipeline steps with defaults.
+The enriched pipeline is used for all KPOps operations (deploy, destroy, ...).

 **Usage**: